 Treat Yourself to Some Bodywork or Physical Activity

 I am a Reiki practitioner so I can give Reiki to myself to help calm strong emotions.
 Sometimes I’ll see someone else to receive energy work, which can heal on all levels – physical, emotional, mental and spiritual.
 If you are not comfortable with energy work, nurture your Spirit in whatever way feels comfortable.
 Other calming practices include meditation, yoga, tai chi, qi gong, or walking a labyrinth (one of my favorites).
 Finally, just do something to move and care for your body.
 Walk the dog, go to the gym or dance with your kids.

 These are just a few of the ways I exercise extreme self-care as a birth doula.
 The greatest benefit I have seen from taking these measures to nurture myself is that my approach to birth is changing.
 I see things more objectively and am learning to approach each birth with a beginner’s mind.
 As I remain more open and curious, I’m better able to be present with each client.
 I have a more positive perspective when supporting women in a medical environment, and it typically results in more positive outcomes, more compassionate caregivers, and more relaxed clients.
 I’ve discovered my role in being with my clients is to hold sacred space for them so they may experience the birth that is meant for them to have.

-To prevent burnout and lessen cynicism, I encourage my sister doulas out there to experiment with some of the tools I’ve offered or create ones that resonate with them.
+To prevent burnout and lessen cynicism, I encourage my fellow doulas out there to experiment with some of the tools I’ve offered or create ones that resonate with them.
 We are all healers in our own way and the work we do with women is very important.
 Nurturing ourselves will help us all support more women for a long time.

 photo credit: aperte via photopin cc